 You can easily recognise Spritzgebäck, regardless of how they are made.
 They look a little like ruffles or waves.

 For these biscuits, I used a cookie press.
 It was hard work and I would definitely recommend using a mincer if you have one.
+For most of the Spritzgebäck I used the plate that had one squiggly line through the middle.

-I had a little helper, too.
+I had a little helper, too, which may have detracted from the effectiveness.

 Make some Spritzgebäck for the holidays